-- i) Removal of an emission stream.
+- i) Removal of an emission source or stream.
 As the emission stream might still be relevant to parts of the reporting period, it should not be removed from the MP Template.
 For subsequent reporting periods where the emission stream becomes obsolete/irrelevant, the facility will update the MP Template to remove the emission stream. - ii) Introduction of new procedures or change in existing procedures related to sampling, analysis or calibration.
 If a facility implements new procedures or changes its existing procedures that have a direct impact on the accuracy of the measurement and reporting process, the MP Template should be updated to reference the procedures and record their impact on the conversion factors. - iii) Increase in the accuracy of on-site metering and analysis for conversion factors (i.e. going up the conversion factor tiers from Tier 2 to Tier 3 or Tier 4, hence increasing the metering frequency and accuracy).
-Note that changing from conversion factor Tier 1 to either Tier 2, 3 or 4 is however a significant change. - iv) Change in GHG Manager.
-If a new GHG Manager is appointed, the supporting documents to demonstrate the necessary qualifications/experience should be submitted within 30 days after his appointment.
-In the event where the only GHG Manager is no longer appointed as a GHG Manager, the Corporation is required to appoint a replacement GHG Manager within three (3) months.
+Note that changing from conversion factor Tier 1 to either Tier 2, 3 or 4 is however a significant change. - iv) All changes related to non-reckonable emission streams.